 Instructions

-- In a small bowl, combine the warm water, yeast and honey.
-Let sit for 5 minutes, or until it has begin to foam.
+- Activate yeast.
+In a small bowl, combine 1 1/4 cups warm water, 1 Tablespoon active yeast and 2 teaspoons sugar or honey.
+Let sit for 5 minutes, or until it has began to foam.

 - Preheat the oven to 450°F. Line a baking sheet with parchment paper.
 Turn the dough onto a floured surface and divide it in half.
 Roll one half into a 6×12" rectangle.
 Starting from the long side, roll the dough into a cylinder.
 Shape each half into a baguette, about 12 inches long.

-- Turn both ends in and pinch the seams closed.
+- Shape dough and rise.
+Turn both ends in and pinch the seams closed.
 Round the edges and place onto a baking sheet.
 Repeat with the second dough ball.
 Make three diagonal cuts across the top of each loaf.
 Cover loves lightly with a towel.
 Let rise for 20-30 minutes.

 - Bake for 15-18 minutes or until the tops are golden brown.
 When you knock on it, it should sound hollow.
 If it's browning too fast, lightly cover with foil.